ndrogness/WaterShowPi/README.md

 Define outputs (GPIO Pins for solenoids and pump) in WaterShowPi.py

 ## Add music
-Put all Wave file songs in a directory called 'songs' in the current directory specified in the config file)
+Put all Wave file songs in a directory called 'songs' in the ~pi home directory

 ## Run
 Run WaterShowPi.py